nesk/akkurate/README.md

 }
 ```

-Note how each constraint applied to a property can be read like a sentence.
+Notice how each constraint applied to a property can be read like a sentence.
 This code:

 ```kotlin
 title.isNotEmpty() otherwise { "Missing title" }